 What Airport Will You Fly Into?

-Whether you land at the international airport in San José or begin your adventure in Liberia, Costa Rica welcomes travelers with lush landscapes, vibrant wildlife, and endless opportunities for adventure.
-From the moment you arrive, the country’s famous “pura vida” spirit is everywhere—whether you are heading toward misty cloud forests, powerful volcanoes, or sun-soaked beaches along the Pacific coast.
+Whether you land at the international airport in San Jose or begin your adventure in Liberia, Costa Rica welcomes travelers with lush landscapes, vibrant wildlife and endless opportunities for adventure.
+From the moment you arrive,, the country’s famous “Pura vida” spirit is everywhere.
+Enjoy a mostly cloud forest, powerful volcanoes or sun-soaked beaches!

 My suggestion is to use google flights and see which airport allows for non-stop flights and the best price.